Vervious/gpt/README.md

 (Strangely linear, but also outputs "the" a hundred times.
 On further debugging, penalizing confidence appears to cause this behavior.
 Why?)

 ##### 6-test

+Note that "0-noearly" is the same as vanilla GPT (but reusing weights) without our early termination mechanism.
+"0-original" does not re-use any weights, and needs a smaller learning rate to converge properly.
+(It's odd that the behavior depends so thoroughly on the learning rate.)
+"0-gpt-custom" is the same as GPT but with our own code.

+Things to try: reduce learning rate for some of the earlier experiments...